alisi1989/CLUES2-Companion/README.md

 There are multiple ways to install and use **CLUES2Companion**, depending on your preferences and computing environment.

-Before running any part of the pipeline, please read the file `README_before_use.txt`.
+Before running any part of this package, please read the `README_before_use.txt` file.

 ---